mjmirza/freedombydesign/README.md

 ![alt-text](Resources/fbd-cover-mockup.png)
 ## Directory Overview
 ```
-├── Bonus - Bonus: The Language of Outsourcing
 ├── Bonus 1 - The Language of Outsourcing
 ├── Bonus 2 - The Language of Outsourcing
 ├── Chapter 1 - Introducton - The Journey to 'Freedom by Design'